lexbor/docs/source/examples/encoding/single/decode/decode.md

-# Decoding UTF-8 to Code Points: Example
+# Decoding UTF-8 to Code Points

 The example provided in `lexbor/encoding/single/decode/decode.c` demonstrates how to use the `lexbor` library to decode a UTF-8 string into its respective Unicode